OpenNebula/docs/source/integration/system_interfaces/go.rst

 Code Sample
 ================================================================================

-The example below show how get the information of a running VM, print its name, and power it off.
-It then builds a new OpenNebula template and prints its string representation.
+The example below shows how to poweroff a running VM.
+You need to pass the VM ID argument to the program.

 .. code-block:: go